mkohler/cython_swig/README.rst

     In C, the interface to a function is typically declared in a separate file, a *header* file.
 Here is the header file for our libadder.

-    Three parts:
+    It has three parts:
         the *name* of the function
         the *types* of the parameters
         the *type* of the return value

-    The header also can include the names of the parameters, but these are ignored.

-    And you can see, it repeats a lot of the information that was in adder.c
+    As you may notice, it consists entirely of information that was already in adder.c.

-    We will see this again in the SWIG and Cython interface files, which repeat a lot of information which is the C header file, which is C's *interface* file.

-    This is something to watch for, because as our projects gets larger, this represents more work...and more source for problems.
+    This kind of repetition is something to watch out for, because keeping the same information in two places makes for troublesome code maintenance...and we're going to see a lot more repetition in the SWIG and Cython workflow.

+    Now that we have covered the C build process, let's look at the SWIG build process.

 SWIG build diagram
 ==================

-C header + SWIG interface ---> shared library + python glue module
+1. SWIG

+    **adder.h + adder.i** --> adder_wrap.c + adder.py

+2. Compile

+    **adder.h** + adder-wrap.c --> adder_wrap.o

+3. Link

+    adder_wrap.o + libadder.so --> _adder.so

 .. class:: handout